 What do I do if I expand my system?

-An alternative energy supplier who expands their system will need to create an “aspect” of their current system.
-Those adding panels to an existing, certified solar PV array fill out an application as a “A New Facility”.
-Within the application, provide information including tilt, orientation, size, module information, etc. The PennAEPS Administrator will then approve the aspect as part of the existing certification.
+An alternative energy supplier who expands their system will need to create a new “aspect” of their current system.
+To add additional panels to an existing, certified solar PV array fill out an application as a “A New Facility” and select “Yes” when asked if this is an addition to a system that already has a PA certificate number.
+Within the application, provide information including tilt, orientation, size, module information, etc. Photos of the new panels and a utility interconnection approval document for the additional panels will need to be provided.
+The PennAEPS Administrator will then approve the aspect as part of the existing certification.

 If I own multiple systems in multiple locations do I need to open a new account?